-In the final overall survival analysis of the phase III PROSPER trial reported at the ASCO20 Virtual Scientific Program (Abstract 5515) and published in The New England Journal of Medicine, Cora N. Sternberg, MD, and colleagues found that enzalutamide plus androgen-deprivation therapy (ADT) significantly improved overall survival vs placebo plus ADT in men with nonmetastatic castration-resistant prostate cancer.
+In the final overall survival analysis of the phase III PROSPER trial reported at the ASCO20 Virtual Scientific Program1 and published in The New England Journal of Medicine,2 Cora N. Sternberg, MD, and colleagues found that enzalutamide plus androgen-deprivation therapy (ADT) significantly improved overall survival vs placebo plus ADT in men with nonmetastatic castration-resistant prostate cancer.

 Cora N. Sternberg, MD

-In the double-blind trial, men with nonmetastatic castration-resistant disease—defined on the basis of imaging and a prostate-specific antigen (PSA) doubling time of ≤ 10 months—who were continuing to receive ADT were randomly assigned 2:1 between November 2013 and June 2017 to receive enzalutamide at 160 mg (n = 933) or placebo (n = 468) once daily until radiographic progression or unacceptable toxicity.
+In the double-blind trial, men with nonmetastatic castration-resistant disease—defined on the basis of imaging and a prostate-specific antigen (PSA) doubling time of up to 10 months—who were continuing to receive androgen-deprivation therapy were randomly assigned 2:1 between November 2013 and June 2017 to receive enzalutamide at 160 mg (n = 933) or placebo (n = 468) once daily until radiographic disease progression or unacceptable toxicity.

 The median time to first use of new antineoplastic therapy was 66.7 months vs 19.1 months (HR = 0.29, 95% CI = 0.25–0.35).
 A total of 87 patients in the placebo group crossed over to open-label enzalutamide after unblinding of the trial, with a median duration of enzalutamide treatment of 14.5 months after crossover.
-Excluding these patients, at least one subsequent antineoplastic treatment was received by 33% of the enzalutamide group and 56% (84% when including crossover patients) of the placebo group after discontinuation of study therapy.
-The most common treatments among those starting new treatment were abiraterone acetate (49% and 59%), docetaxel (60% and 47%), and enzalutamide (14% and 36%, not including crossover patients).
+Excluding these patients, at least one subsequent antineoplastic treatment was received by 33% of the enzalutamide group and 56% (84% when including patients who crossed over) of the placebo group after discontinuation of study therapy.
+The most common treatments among those starting new treatment were abiraterone acetate (49% and 59%), docetaxel (60% and 47%), and enzalutamide (14% and 36%, not including patients who crossed over).

-Median duration of study treatment was 33.9 months in the enzalutamide group and 14.2 months in the placebo group.
+The median duration of study treatment was 33.9 months in the enzalutamide group and 14.2 months in the placebo group.
 The exposure-adjusted rate of grade ≥ 3 adverse events was 17 per 100 patient-years in the enzalutamide group vs 20 per 100 patient-years in the placebo group.
 Adverse events in the enzalutamide group were consistent with those previously reported at the time of primary analysis, with the most frequent being fatigue and musculoskeletal events.
-Adverse events of special interest that occurred at an exposure-adjusted rate of ≥ 3 events/100 patient-years higher in the enzalutamide group were falls (9 vs 4 events/ 100 patient-years) and fractures (9 vs 5 events/100 patient-years).
-Cardiovascular adverse events were the most frequently reported adverse events leading to death during the entire trial, resulting in death in 14 (2%) vs 2 patients (< 1%).
+Adverse events of special interest that occurred at an exposure-adjusted rate of at least 3 events/100 patient-years higher in the enzalutamide group were falls (9 vs 4 events/100 patient-years) and fractures (9 vs 5 events/100 patient-years).
+Cardiovascular adverse events were the most frequently reported adverse events leading to death during the entire trial, resulting in death in 14 vs 2 patients.